keybase/book-content/01-account/01-devices.md

 So, no one can compromise your account without having all of your devices and paper keys.
 This guarantees that only you have access to your account.

+### Adding devices and paper keys
+Install Keybase on your other devices so that you don’t lose access to your account if you lose access to a device.

 #### Device names are public and can’t be changed.
 When you add a device, you’ll have to name it.
 Device names are visible to everyone on the internet and can’t be changed.
 Choose carefully.

 Like your username, devices names are part of a public record that helps secure your account and confirm that you are who you say you are.
 Changing device names has the potential to undo this.

-### Add devices
-Install Keybase on your other devices so that you don’t lose access to your account if you lose access to a device.

 ![](/img/kb-one-device.png)